directus-labs/guest-authoring/integrating-melisearch-indexing-in-solidStart-and-directus/index.md

 ---
-title: 'Integrating Melisearch Indexing with Directus'
+title: 'Integrating Meilisearch Indexing with Directus'
-description: 'Learn how to maintain a Melisearch index from data in your Directus project by building a custom hook extension.'
+description: 'Learn how to maintain a Meilisearch index from data in your Directus project by building a custom hook extension.'
 author:
   name: 'Clara Ekekenta'
   avatar_file_name: './clara-ekekenta.avif'
 ---

-In this tutorial, you will learn how to integrate Meilisearch indexing with a SolidStart frontend and a Directus backend.
-You'll focus on setting up Directus, creating a SolidStart project, and implementing Meilisearch indexing to keep your search data up-to-date.
+In this article, we will explore how to index data from Directus in Meilisearch by building a custom hook extension, enabling you to track created, updated, and deleted data to maintain an up-to-date index which you can then use in your external applications.

 ## Setting Up Directus